 Recipe Highlights

-• QUICK– Perfect for those looking for a delicious single serving meal without spending much time in the kitchen.
+• QUICK– Perfect for those looking for a delicious single-serving meal without spending much time in the kitchen.
 The beauty of risotto lies in its simplicity and the speed with which a creamy, satisfying dish can be brought to the table, making it an ideal choice for busy weeknights or last-minute dinners.

 • EASY – Preparation typically involves just a few key steps: sautéing onions, toasting the rice, and then gradually adding broth while stirring frequently.
 This simple recipe usually takes about 20 to 30 minutes from start to finish.